scikit-image/scikit-image/doc/source/skips/4-transition-to-v2.rst

 This proposal breaks backward compatibility in numerous places in the library.
-However, it does so in a new namespace, so that this proposal does not raise backward compatibilty concerns for our users.
+However, it does so in a new namespace, so that this proposal does not raise backward compatibility concerns for our users.
 That said, the authors will attempt to limit the number of backward incompatible changes to those likely to substantially improve the overall user experience.
 It is anticipated that porting `skimage` code to `skimage2` will be a straightforward process